iulspop/slack-web-scraper/README.md

   - `SLACK_WORKSPACE_URL` must be the URL you login to the workspace not `app.slack.com`.
 Example: `SLACK_WORKSPACE_URL=cloud-native.slack.com`.
 Note environment variables are set without quotes.
   - `SLACK_EMAIL` and `SLACK_PASSWORD` are credentials used to login into the workspace.

 - You must set one of `CONVERSATION_NAMES` or `CHANNEL_NAMES` or both.

-The collect script will scrape the list of conversations first, then the list of channels.
-The list is "comma space" delimited: `, `.
+  - The collect script will scrape the list of conversations first, then the list of channels.
+The list must a valid JSON array: `["element1", "element2"]`.
+The array elements are double quoted and the last element doesn't have a trailing comma.
+You can escape a double quote in a string in JSON like this: `["string\"hello"]`
   - Set `CONVERSATION_NAMES` to scrape a DM or group chat.
 The value is the name tag of the person or group chat name as is written under "Direct Messages" in Slack.
-Example: `CONVERSATION_NAMES=Iuliu Pop (Core Grad), John Doe`.
+Example: `CONVERSATION_NAMES=["Iuliu Pop (Core Grad)", "John Doe"]`.
   - Set `CHANNEL_NAMES` to scrape a public or private channels.
 It's the name you see under "channels" side tab in Slack.
-Example: `CHANNEL_NAMES=general, random`.
+Example: `CHANNEL_NAMES=["general", "random"]`.
   - The name doesn't need to be an exact match, it must only match part of the name.
 For example, if a name tag includes an emoji, you can only write the part of the name tag without it and it should work.
   - The channel or the conversation must be in the list of channels or DMs in the left sidebar before running the collect script.